Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Real data application

 Although the \textsc{ADNI} is a longitudinal study, we focus on data collected in the second phase of the \textsc{ADNI} study (\textsc{ADNI}-2) at month 48 in this real data application.
 In total, there are $212$ samples, $267$ MRI variable, $113$ \textsc{PET} variables, and $49386$ gene expression variables.
 The blockwise missingness emerges when we combine data from MRI, \textsc{PET} and gene expression.
 The missing pattern structure is the same as that in Figure \ref{block_structure} with four groups and $69$ complete observations.
 Due to relatively small sample sizes, we first screen gene expression variables via marginal correlations according to the sure independence screening \citep{fan2008sure} and retain $300$ gene expression variables.
-Due to the missingness, we compute the marginal correlation between the response variable and each gene expression variable based on all available pairs of observations of the two variables.
+We compute the marginal correlation between the response variable and each gene expression variable based on all available pairs of observations of the two variables.

 We first apply the proposed method to all the $n=212$ samples in order to identify the various biomarkers that are associated with the score of the mini-mental state examination.
-We test the simultaneous hypotheses $H_{0j}: \beta_j=0, 1\le j\le p=680$, while controlling the false discovery rate, using the modified Benjamini--Hochberg procedure of \cite{ma2020global} with the proposed estimators $\tilde{\beta}_j$ and their variance estimators $\widehat{s}_j^2$.
-The detailed description of the multiple testing procedure can be found in Appendix \ref{app_FDR}.
+We test the simultaneous hypotheses $H_{0j}: \beta_j=0, 1\le j\le p=680$, while controlling the false discovery rate, using the modified Benjamini--Hochberg procedure of \cite{ma2020global} with the proposed estimators $\tilde{\beta}_j$ and their variance estimators $\widehat{s}_j^2$. { Such a multiple testing procedure assumes the true alternatives to be sparse and is shown to control the false discovery rate (FDR) in probability under mild conditions as $n\to \infty$.
+See Section S9 of the Supplement for more details about the testing procedure. }